Mjz86/c_colon/mcc.md

-a `not_offset_dependant` type is a type whoes inner structs can be scattered in memory when accessed,
+a `not_offset_dependant` type is a type whose inner structs can be scattered in memory when accessed,

- specifically ,a pointer to a sub object cannot be used to reliably get to the main object by a subtraction of the offset (other than a base class to drived class cast).
+ specifically ,a pointer to a sub object cannot be used to reliably get to the main object by a subtraction of the offset (other than a base class to derived class cast).

  but `offset_dependant` objects can use the offset to gain a pointer to the main object.